fangzr/TOC-Edge-Aerial/README.md

 The UAV captures multi-view images at each time step, extracts high-dimensional features through a feature extractor, and transmits compressed representations to edge servers.
 Our objective is to minimize localization error while keeping communication costs below a specified threshold.

-## CARLA-based Dataset
+## Multi-View UAV Dataset

 ![Simulation Environment](https://raw.githubusercontent.com/fangzr/TOC-Edge-Aerial/refs/heads/main/figure/simulation_00.jpg)

-We collected a comprehensive dataset using the CARLA simulator to facilitate research on UAV visual navigation in GPS-denied environments:
+We collected a comprehensive dataset using the CARLA simulator to facilitate research on multi-view UAV visual navigation in GPS-denied environments:

 ### Dataset Specifications:
 - **Environments**: 8 representative urban maps in CARLA